-- If bleeding continues and no source has been found, surgical intervention is warranted. - Surgical resection may be indicated for patients with recurrent diverticular bleeding, or for patients who have had persistent bleeding from colonic angiodysplasia and have required blood transfusions.
-Treatment of lower gastrointestinal bleeding involves resection of the involved segment.
+- 1. If bleeding continues and no source can be found, surgical intervention is usually warranted.
+Surgical resection may be indicated for patients with recurrent diverticular bleeding, or for patients who have had persistent bleeding from colonic angiodysplasia and have required blood transfusions. - Surgical management of lower gastrointestinal bleeding is ideally undertaken with a secure knowledge of the location and cause of the bleeding lesion.
+A segmental bowel resection to include the lesion and followed by a primary anastomosis is usually safe and appropriate in all but the most unstable patients.

-VI.Angiodysplasia
+VI.Diverticulosis